 cvxpy+MOSEK) to project weights onto the “safe” manifold after each training step. - Complex Constraints: Implemented the “Tilde” parametrization from the original paper to convexify the non-convex stability conditions of the RNN dynamics, transforming an intractable problem into a solvable Linear Matrix Inequality (LMI).

-- Safety-Critical Domains: Applied the controller to unstable environments like Power Grids and Inverted Pendulums where “crashing” during training is unacceptable.
+- Safety-Critical Domains: Applied the controller across six control systems (cartpole, inverted pendulum, nonlinear pendulum, pendubot, power grid, and vehicle dynamics), including unstable plants where “crashing” during training is unacceptable.

-- The Bottleneck: Solving an SDP at every few steps of training is computationally exorbitant ($O(n^6)$ complexity in the training loop).
-While it provided mathematical certificates of safety, it highlighted why these methods haven’t yet overtaken standard PPO/SAC in production: the “safety tax” on training time is massive.
+- The Bottleneck: Solving an SDP at every few steps of training is computationally expensive (interior-point SDP solvers scale steeply, roughly $O(n^6)$ in the matrix dimension).
+While it provided mathematical certificates of safety, it highlighted why these methods haven’t yet overtaken standard PPO/SAC in production: the “safety tax” on training time is steep.

 Citation